-DEPARTMENT of FOOD AND NUTRITION CONSUMER SCIENCES
+CONSUMER SCIENCES FOOD AND NUTRITION

 IMPORTANT NOTICES

 Your registration is in accordance with all current rules of the Institution.
 If, for whatever reason, you do not register consecutively for every year/semester of your programme, your existing registration contract with the Institution will cease.
 Your re-registration anytime thereafter will be at the discretion of the institution and, if permitted, will be in accordance with the rules applicable at thattime.